Being an Expat Teenager

 At my age, people are already in their circle of friends and would rather not have anyone else in it.
 By joining clubs and talking about my feelings with my friends from back home, time seemed to fly.
-Every day I think about what it would be like if I never moved here and how that would’ve changed my future.
+Every day I think about what it would be like if I had never moved here and how that would’ve changed my future.
 Would it be the same?
 Better?
 Alternatively, worse?

 At this stage, I knew that the previous group would never be a part of my friend circle.
 So I kept building up relationships gradually with new people.

 As time passes by, I focus on the positive aspects.
-It changes my perception of the expat life.
+It changes my perception of expat life.

-If you’re also going through all this remember to stay active and confident even when times get difficult!
-It allows you to perceive this new life differently just like me.
+If you’re also going through all this, remember to stay active and confident even when times get difficult!
+It allows you to perceive this new life differently, just like me.

 Published on 2018/11/28